What is Child Support?

 During a marriage or committed relationship, support is rarely a concern for the court.
 But when parents divorce or stop living together with their children as a family, the courts often become involved.
 The court is often required to decide how much support the non-custodial parent must pay.
 The custodial parent is the parent who primarily resides with the child; the non-custodial parent does not, though he or she may have liberal visitation.
 Like custody, the amount of support can be decided by agreement or by fighting it out in front of a judge.

-You can avoid making child support a contested issue, and avoid the legal expense of litigating this issue before a Master or a Judge.
+You can avoid making child support a contested issue, and avoid the legal expense of litigating this issue before a Magistrate or a Judge.
 To do this, both parents can agree to the appropriate amount of child support and make this agreement part of a marital separation agreement.
 Child support payments, like alimony, may be incorporated into the divorce judgment or included in a marital separation agreement.

 The Elements of the Child Support Order